Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

   - Password -> PasswordField
   - Quit -> Button

-### Datas storage
+### Data storage
 - Make a function "Save" that save all form input in the **Person** structure
   - To get a value from a form, you have to use [Type asertion](https://go.dev/tour/methods/15)  :
         ```form.GetFormItemByLabel("Title").(*tview.DropDown).GetCurrentOption()```

-### Display datas
+### Display data
-- Make a function "Display" that display **all Person** structure values in terminal or in a TView table
+- Make a function "Display" that displays **all Person** structure values in terminal or a TView table

 ## Constraints
-- You have to register minimum 2 persons
+- You have to register a minimum 2 of persons
 - Do not use AI tools